ellenkramp/Welp/readme.md

 #Welp

-Named as an homage to "Yelp", "Welp" is a Wilderness site search app written in JavaScript and Node.
+Named as an homage to "Yelp", "Welp" is a Wilderness site search app written in JavaScript and Node, using some ejs partials as well.